opencog/evidence/README.md

 Thus, this is a recursive process.

-Figuring out what to perceive is also a learning process: examining and comparing input steams allows common patterns to be perceived in those streams.
+Figuring out what to perceive is also a learning process: examining and comparing input streams allows common patterns to be perceived in those streams.
 The common patterns are "learned".
 The common patterns can then be used to classify the input stream into buckets.
 Thus, classification can also be thought of as a sensory organ.
 It's not instant-on: it takes a while to come up to speed.
 Once running, it can provide descriptions of data.
 Which perhaps sounds fine, but raises the problem of the
-homunculus: who, exactly is perceiving the structural forms that the classification susbsystem is generating?
+homunculus: who, exactly is perceiving the structural forms that the classification subsystem is generating?

 Clearly, there are a number of recursive issues.
 Transformers side-step these issues into two ways.
-The low-level issue of perceiving structure is swept aside by only asking for the probablity P(X_n | Y_1, ..., Y_k) of some occurance of X_n conditioned in a set of (earlier) Y's.
+The low-level issue of perceiving structure is swept aside by only asking for the probability P(X_n | Y_1, ..., Y_k) of some occurrence of X_n conditioned in a set of (earlier) Y's.
 This pushes all structural information into the weight matrix, in some opaque and non-interpretable way.
 Yes, leaps and bounds in interpretability are being made: the tens of thousands of employees of the